hemantjava/Read2024/DSA/theory/Poject.md

     CDM(Canonical Data Model) response from raw data.
 And push the cdm response to the outbound queue.
     Then outbound queue listen by SFDC portal end user.

-Purpose of this architecture: Gathering the information from Cancer Patient and creating the data lake, to cure the cancer patient in early stage.
+The Purpose of this project: Gathering the information from blood Cancer Patient and creating the data lake, and generate the analytical report to cure the cancer patient in early stage.

 Note:- (TRF form contains cancer patients blood sample details.)~~